 The Chilean boss tried to play down talk surrounding the club's ownership woes, but revealed that his men have had their heads turned by the uncertain goings on in Andalusia

-The Andalusian side allegedly owes 40 percent of its players' wages, while it is understood that they have been reported to Uefa by Villarreal over an outstanding bill of €3.5 million concerning the transfer of Santi Cazorla.
+The Andalusian side allegedly owe 40 per cent of their players' wages, while it is understood that they have been reported to Uefa by Villarreal over an outstanding bill of €3.5 million concerning the transfer of Santi Cazorla.

 Additionally, Spanish sources suggested on Saturday evening that the club's Qatari owner, Sheikh Abdullah Al Thani, is considering selling the club to an Albanian oil magnate.